curityio/kong-dev-portal-user-provisioner/README.md

 }
 ```

 The plugin is currently operating with the Curity Identity Server default account table schema in order to resolve the information needed.
 The email is readily available in a column.
 The full name of the user is not, however.
-The default schema of the column containing first and last name looks is the attributes column and contains a JSON blog.
+The default schema of the column containing first and last name is the attributes column and contains a JSON blob.

 ```json
 {"emails":[{"value":"alice@example.com","primary":true}],"phoneNumbers":[{"value":"555-123-1234","primary":true}],"name":{"givenName":"alice","familyName":"anderson"},"agreeToTerms":"on","urn:se:curity:scim:2.0:Devices":[]}